Switched on Pop: Chapters

+Book reception

 Switched on Pop received positive reviews from critics.
 Hannah Giorgis of The Atlantic praised the book, writing "Switched on Pop is a far less foreboding sensory experience than 'Swimming Pools,' but it’s no less immersive."
 Emily Bootle of the New Statesman noted that the "required understanding of music theory leads to necessarily laborious explanations, but also allows for the authors' most illuminating insights".
 Neil Shah of The Wall Street Journal lauded the book for its "sophisticated but accessible discussion" of the selected musical tracks.
+The book won the 2021 PROSE Award Subject Category Winner for Music & the Performing Arts.